 Indulging in what is fun to you will make you happy.
 What would you do if you have some time off?

-Whatever it is, carve out some time for your hobbies.
-Don’t go for a big hobby project that requires consideration time off and money yet.
-Go for the easy wins immediately, hobbies that do not have to take away a big chunk of your time.
+Carve out time for your hobbies.
+Don’t just think about big hobby projects that requires consideration time and money.
+Go for the easy wins, hobbies that do not have to take away a big chunks of your time.
 Plan and book it on your calendar so that you can indulge it without guilt.

 At the end of the day we all know that it is easier said than done.
-Although I have been putting the above 5 ideas to work, I am still facing my fair share of struggles.
-Life will always come with challenges and there will always be fill ups and downs.
+Challenges are a part of life and there will always be ups and downs.

-Nevertheless it is important to know that your life is sprinkled with ample opportunities for discovering happiness.
+It is important to remember that your life is sprinkled with ample opportunities for discovering happiness.
 Look for the little things that will make you happy.

 Being happy is and will always be, a choice.